remix-run/react-router/docs/tutorials/framework.md

 ## Optimistic UI

-## Adding an about page

-- move root stuff to a layout
-- add an about page

-## Pre-rendering a static page

-## Server Side Rendering

 ---

 That's it!
 Thanks for giving React Router a shot.
 We hope this tutorial gives you a solid start to build great user experiences.
 There's a lot more you can do, so make sure to check out all the [APIs][react-router-apis] 😀